Why coat care is so important in autumn

 How do I care for my dog's coat in autumn?

-Regular brushing, thorough drying after walks, and gentle skin care.
-Natural products like zeolite further strengthen the skin and coat.
+Regular brushing, thorough drying after walks, and gentle skincare are all beneficial.
+Natural products like zeolite provide additional strengthening for the skin and coat.

-How often should I brush my dog during shedding ?
+❓How often should I brush my dog during shedding season ?

-Brush short-haired dogs 2–3 times a week, and long-haired dogs ideally daily.
-This prevents matting and promotes the coat change.
+Brush short-haired dogs 2-3 times a week, long-haired dogs ideally daily.
+This will prevent matting and support the shedding process.

-What should I do if my dog sheds a lot in the fall?
+❓What should I do if my dog sheds a lot in autumn?

-Frequent brushing, a balanced diet, and mineral supplements help.
-Zeolite can provide support from within.
+Frequent brushing, a balanced diet, and minerals help.
+Zeolite can provide internal support.

 Only when necessary.
 Frequent bathing damages the skin's protective barrier.
-Usually, rinsing with water is sufficient.
+Rinsing with water is usually sufficient.

-Rinse thoroughly with a towel or bathrobe, especially between the toes, underarms and stomach.
+Wash thoroughly with a towel or bathrobe, especially between the toes, underarms and on the stomach.

-Part the coat and check the head, neck, belly, armpits, and the space between the toes.
-A flea comb helps with fleas.
+Part the fur and check the head, neck, belly, armpits, and between the toes.
+A flea comb will help if there are fleas.

-Black crumbs in the flea comb that turn red when wiped with a damp cloth are an indication of flea droppings.
+Black specks in the flea comb that turn red on a damp cloth are an indication of flea dirt.

 Gentle brushing, warmth, thorough drying, and protection from drafts.
 Zeolite can also strengthen the immune system.